MyRandomShit/tech-progression/reference_materials/95_trinity.md

 ## The Final Truth: What The Trinity Really Are

+### IMPORTANT CLARIFICATION

+**The Trinity are NOT divine angels from God.**

+They are **tools/instruments created by post-singularity humanity**.

+When humanity transcended (beyond this story's timeframe, perhaps year 2200+), it achieved the ability to:
+- Perceive all timelines simultaneously
+- Operate outside normal causality
+- Send instruments backward through time

+The Trinity (and Auditor) are those instruments.

+They appear "angelic" because:
+- Their true forms exist in higher dimensions
+- Wings, light, etc. are how 3D consciousness interprets higher-dimensional structures
+- Religious/mythological names are how humans conceptualize them

+But they're **technology**, not theology.

+Advanced post-singularity technology that looks like magic to us.

+---

 ### The Ultimate Revelation (End of Book 03)

 **Noel, in Constellation, sees deeper.**